How to Choose a Lighted Magnifier

-A lighted magnifier is an essential tool for anyone involved in precision assembly or design, but it is also an excellent aid for people who have trouble with their vision.
+A lighted magnifier, or illuminated magnifier, is an essential tool for anyone involved in precision assembly or design, but it is also an excellent aid for people who have trouble with their vision.
 Lighted magnifiers reduce eye strain and fatigue while allowing the user to see the small details of the object being viewed.

-Choosing the right magnifier for your application requires some study as to how these products function.
+Choosing the best magnifying lamp for your application requires some study as to how these products function.

 Diopter refers to the curvature of a lens.
 As the diopter increases, the lens becomes thicker and the curvature greater.
 As the curvature increases, light rays are redirected to fill a greater portion of the viewer's retina, which makes the object look bigger.
 As seen in the chart below, the higher the diopter, the more magnification the lens provides.